cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 </style>

-MathLive supports over 800 LaTeX commands.
+MathLive supports over 800 LaTeX commands.{.xl}

 {% readmore "http://detexify.kirelabs.org/classify.html" %}
 If you know the shape of a symbol use <strong>Detexify</strong> to find the name of the corresponding LaTeX command.